-- References with six or less authors should all be listed.
-If more than six names, list the first three, followed by et al.
+- References with six or fewer authors should all be listed.
+If more than six names list the first three, followed by et al.

 - Listing of a reference to a journal should be according to the guidelines of the International Committee of Medical Journal Editors ("Vancouver Style') and should include authors' name(s) and initial(s) separated by commas, full title of the article, correctly abbreviated name of the journal, year, volume number and first and last page numbers.

-- Reference to a book should contain author's or authors’ name(s) and initials, title of chapter, names of editors, title or book, city and name of publisher, year, first and last page numbers.
+- Reference to a book should contain the author's or authors’ name(s) and initials, title of the chapter, names of editors, title or book, city, and name of publisher, year, and first and last page numbers.

 - Gilbert C, Foster A. Childhood blindness in the context of Vision 2020: the right to sight.
 Bull World Health Org 2001;79:227-32

 - Teklu B. Disease patterns amongst civil servants in Addis Ababa: an analysis of outpatient visits to a Bank employee’s clinic.
 Ethiop Med J 1980;18:1-6